 NRS 18-9-102 is the Colorado law prohibiting inciting a riot, which means instigating a group of at least five people to engage in a riot.
-If no bodily injuries or property damage occurs, incitement of a riot is a class 1 misdemeanor carrying 6 – 18 months in jail and/or $500 – $5,000.
-Otherwise, the offense is a class 5 felony carrying 1 – 3 years in prison and/or $1,000 – $100,000.
+If no bodily injuries or property damage occurs, incitement of a riot is a class 1 misdemeanor carrying up to 364 days in jail and/or up to $1,000.
+Otherwise, the offense is a class 5 felony carrying 1 to 3 years in prison and/or $1,000 – $100,000.

 - 1. What is inciting a riot in Colorado?

 - 2. What are the penalties under CRS 18-9-102?

 - 3. How can I fight the charges?

 - 4. Is the criminal record sealable?